zoom2manoj/datastructure_challenge/README.md

 8. Maximum sum of i*arr[i] among all rotations of a given array.
 9. Find the Rotation Count in Rotated Sorted array 10.Quickly find multiple left rotations of an array.
+11. Find a sorted subsequence of size 3 in linear time

 Arrangement Rearrangement :